anyscale/templates/templates/fine-tune-GPTJ/README.md

 ```

 ## Serving your model
 The fine tuning job saves checkpoints during training in your [default mounted user storage](https://docs.anyscale.com/develop/workspaces/storage#user-storage).
-Explore the other tutorials to see how you can now serve this model for production traffic with [Anyscale Production Services](https://docs.anyscale.com/productionize/services/get-started).
+See the "Serving" Application to see how you can now deploy and serve this model for production traffic with [Anyscale Production Services](https://docs.anyscale.com/productionize/services/get-started).

 Within 2 minutes you will be fine-tuning GPT-J on a corpus of Shakspeare data!
 Let's dive in and explore the power of Anyscale and Ray together.